 You can easily adjust the size of the box by editing the Dimensions fields:

-Locate the parcel from which you will remove items.
+First, locate the parcel from which you will remove items.

-Choose the item you will remove.
+Then, choose the product you will remove.

 Click Save changes.
-The items will be moved.

-Once you have adjusted the number of parcels, the parcel dimensions, and the distribution of the ordered items between the parcels, you will need to go over the rest of the parcel characteristics and options and select/specify everything that applies:
+Once you have adjusted the number of parcels, their dimensions, and the products' distribution between the packages, you will need to go over the rest of the parcel characteristics and options, and select/specify everything that applies:

 the parcel type,

-the types of email notifications that need to be sent,
+the types of email notifications sent,

 the way to deliver,

-specify the insurance coverage amount,
+the insurance coverage amount,

-specify whether a signature is required, etc.
+whether a signature is required, etc.

-The maximum allowed parcel weight and the set of available parcel options may differ depending on the parcel destination and shipping method selected.
+The maximum allowed parcel weight and the set of available parcel options may differ depending on the destination and shipping method selected.